Updates 5/30/26

 You’ll present your chapter content with several of your fellow kids assigned the same chapter.

-- Your fellow presenters were sent to you in the email with your assigned chapter
+- Your fellow presenters are included in the email with your assigned chapter

 - Check the schedule for your presentation date.